UniSwarm/uDevkit-SDK/support/archi/pic32mk/README.md

 This family is splitted into six subfamilies :

 * GPD : Global Purpose
-* GPD : GPD with ECC flash
+* GPK : GPD with ECC flash
 * GPE : GPD with 4 CAN peripherals
-* GPL : GPD with 4 CAN peripherals and ECC flash
+* GPL : GPD with 4 CAN Fd peripherals and ECC flash
 * MCF : GPD with 4 CAN peripherals and Motor Control special features (QEI and enhanced PWM)
-* MCM : GPD with 1 CAN Fd peripheral, Motor Control special features (QEI and enhanced PWM) and ECC flash
+* MCM : GPD with 4 CAN Fd peripheral, Motor Control special features (QEI and enhanced PWM) and ECC flash

-Family documentation can be found here : http://ww1.microchip.com/downloads/en/DeviceDoc/60001402D.pdf .
+Family documentation can be found here : http://ww1.microchip.com/downloads/en/DeviceDoc/PIC32MK-General-Purpose-and-Motor-Control-%20(GPMC)-Family-Datasheet-60001402E.pdf .

 Devices with asterixis are future devices and not yet released.